bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-get-available-features-by-property.md

 {% note alert "TO-DO _not deployed to prod_" %}

-- the requirement of parameters is not specified
+- required parameter specification is missing
 - no response in case of an error
 - no examples in other languages